streamlit/docs/content/deploy/community-cloud/get-started/quickstart.md

 ## Stop or delete your codespace

 When you stop interacting with your codespace, GitHub will generally stop your codespace for you.
-However, the surest way to avoid undesired use of your capacity it to stop or delete your codespaces when you are done.
+However, the surest way to avoid undesired use of your capacity is to stop or delete your codespaces when you are done.

 1. Go to <a href="https://github.com/codespaces" target="_blank">github.com/codespaces</a>.
 At the bottom of the page, all your codespaces are listed.
 Click the overflow menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_horiz</i>) for your codespace.